Bambo-Rambo/TinyFinder/README.md

 # TinyFinder

-This program is based on the Tiny Timeline Tool in 3DS RNG Tool.
+This program is supposed to be an improved version of 3DS's RNG Tool, Tiny Timeline Tool.
-It's main purpose, is to get rid of the timeline needed for most cases in gen 6 RNG, making things easier.
+It's main purpose, is to make things easier by getting rid of the timeline needed for most gen 6 RNG cases.

 ### Features not included in 3DS RNG Tool